Sushant1209/GeekWords/README.md

 - **Eliminated barriers for viewers** by providing seamless access to my articles.
 - Demonstrated proficiency in **web scraping**, **data management**, and **deployment**.
+- **Developed a custom API** for retrieving article data, enhancing accessibility and usability.